Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Why You’ll Love Nut Free Protein Bars

-• Vegan – These homemade vegan protein bars are a hit whether you follow a plant-based diet or not.
+• Vegan and gluten free – These homemade vegan protein bars are a hit whether you follow a plant-based diet or not.
 Even if you’re not completely vegan, but need dairy-free protein bars, there are no milk products used.
+If you need gluten free protein bars, these are made without flour and are a great snack option to meet your dietary needs.

 • Easy to store for later – Since they’re freezer-friendly, I love having this no nut protein bars recipe for easy back to school snacks, postpartum snacks and just for busy weekdays.